Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Editor's Rating9.4/10

-Small business accounting is a crucial element of starting and operating a company.
-Small businesses need access to a diverse array of accounting features and integrations at an affordable price point to help them manage their finances.
 For many years, QuickBooks has been the leading accounting and bookkeeping solution for small businesses.
-We’ve continually found it’s a relatively affordable, one-size-fits-all product packed with valuable features, supports multiple integrations, and is easy to set up and use.
+We’ve continually found it to be a relatively affordable, one-size-fits-all product packed with valuable features.
+QuickBooks supports multiple integrations and is easy to set up and use.
 Based on our extensive and repeated testing, QuickBooks Online from Intuit is our pick for the best accounting software for small businesses.

 Intuit QuickBooks Online Editor's Rating: